stabilityprotocol/docs/docs/developers/zkt.md

 - **API Rate Limiting**: Enforced at the API Gateway to prevent spam or denial-of-service attacks.
 - **Data Privacy**: Although messages are public, the initator of the transaction is unknown when using the public key.
+- **Max Payload**: The maximum size of a ZKT transaction payload is 1 MB.

 ### Error Handling